makuszef/NoCodingProjects/README.md

-# 🔍 Passive Reconnaissance**: Reconnaissance against the faceit.com domain.
+# 🔍 Passive Reconnaissance: Reconnaissance against the faceit.com domain.
-# 🧮 Mathematical Modeling**: The formulation of a mathematical task—specifically, an optimization task.
+# 🧮 Mathematical Modeling: The formulation of a mathematical task—specifically, an optimization task.